The Top New Zealand Events & Festivals in 2022© Ripe Festival - Andy Woods

 New Zealand Cultural Events

 Festivals and events are a great way to experience the diverse culture of New Zealand.
-Here are some of the top cultural events to check out in 2022.
+Here are some of the top cultural events to check out this year.

-Waitangi Day (6 February) induces Maori cultural events all over the country!
+Waitangi Day (6 February 2026) induces Mฤori cultural events all over the country!
 Top Waitangi Day events include those at the Waitangi Treaty Grounds in the Bay of Islands and the Okains Bay Museum in the Banks Peninsula near Christchurch and Akaroa.
 Learn more about the public holiday in What is Waitangi Day?

-And for a slice of the Kiwi culture, check out the wacky mid-winter events of Russell Birdman (dates TBA) where you can participate or watch people launch themselves into the chilly Bay of Islands’ waters from Russell Wharf.
-There ar also fancy dress races, spaghetti-eating competitions and more.
-Learn more about what to do while you’re there in the 14 Best Things to Do in the Bay of Islands.
+And for a slice of the Kiwi culture, check out the wacky mid-winter events of Russell Birdman (July on the Russel Wharf, Bay of Islands) where you can participate or watch people launch themselves into the chilly Bay of Islands’ waters from Russell Wharf.
+There are also fancy dress races, spaghetti-eating competitions and more.
+Learn more about what to do while you’re there in the 20 Best Things to Do in the Bay of Islands.

 The Top New Zealand Events & Festivals in 2022© WellingtonNZ